-We have audited the accompanying statement of cash receipts and disbursements of the 1993 Series A, 1994 Series A, 1995 Series A, 1996 Series A, 1998 Series A, 1998 Series B, 2000 Series A, 2001 Series A, 2002 Series A, 2002 Series A, 2003 Series A, 2004 Series 1, and 2005 Series A bonds of the Wisconsin Department of Transportation Revenue Bond Program (the "Program") for the year ended June 30, 2005.
-This statement is the responsibility of the Wisconsin Department of Transportation.
-Our responsibility is to express an opinion on this statement based on our audit.
-The prior year summarized comparative information has been derived from the Program's statement of cash receipts and disbursements for the year ended June 30, 2004 audited by other auditors who expressed an unqualified opinion on the statement.
+We have audited the accompanying statements of cash receipts and disbursements of the 1993 Series A, 1995 Series A, 1996 Series A, 1998 Series B, 2001 Series A, 2002 Series 1, 2002 Series 2, 2002 Series A, 2003 Series A, 2004 Series 1, 2005 Series A and 2005 Series B bonds of the Wisconsin Department of Transportation Revenue Bond Program (the "Program") for the years ended June 30, 2006 and 2005.
+These statements are the responsibility of the Wisconsin Department of Transportation.
+Our responsibility is to express an opinion on these statements based on our audits.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statement is free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the statement.
 An audit also includes assessing the accounting principles used and significant estimates made by the Program, as well as evaluating the overall statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-As described in Note 2 to the financial statement, this financial statement was prepared on the basis of cash receipts and disbursements, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
+As described in Note 2 to the financial statements, these financial statements were prepared on the basis of cash receipts and disbursements, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.

-In our opinion, the financial statement presents fairly, in all material respects, the cash receipts and disbursements of the 1993 Series A, 1994 Series A, 1995 Series A, 1996 Series A, 1998 Series A, 1998 Series B, 2000 Series A, 2001 Series A, 2002 Series 1, 2002 Series 2, 2002 Series A, 2003 Series A, 2004 Series 1, and 2005 Series A bonds of the Wisconsin Department of Transportation Revenue Bond Program for the year ended June 30, 2005, on the basis of accounting described in Note 2.
+In our opinion, the financial statements presents fairly, in all material respects, the cash receipts and disbursements of the 1993 Series A, 1995 Series A, 1996 Series A, 1998 Series A, 1998 Series B, 2001 Series A, 2002 Series 1, 2002 Series 2, 2002 Series A, 2003 Series A, 2004 Series 1, 2005 Series A and 2005 Series B bonds of the Wisconsin Department of Transportation Revenue Bond Program for the years ended June 30, 2006 and 2005, on the basis of accounting described in Note 2.

-Our audit was made for the purpose of forming an opinion on the statement of cash receipts and disbursements taken as a whole.
-The supplemental information required by the State of Wisconsin Transportation Facilities and Highway Projects Revenue Obligations General Resolution presented on pages 13 through 25 is for purposes of additional analysis and is not a required part of the statement of cash receipts and disbursements.
+Our audits were made for the purpose of forming an opinion on the statements of cash receipts and disbursements taken as a whole.
+The supplemental information required by the State of Wisconsin Transportation Facilities and Highway Projects Revenue Obligations General Resolution presented on pages 12 through 24 is for purposes of additional analysis and is not a required part of the statement of cash receipts and disbursements.
 This supplemental information is the responsibility of the Wisconsin Department of Transportation.
-This information has been subjected to the auditing procedures applied in our audit of the statement of cash receipts and disbursements and disbursements and, in our opinion, is fairly stated in all material respects in relation to the statement of cash receipts and disbursements taken as a whole.
+This information has been subjected to the auditing procedures applied in our audits of the statements of cash receipts and disbursements and, in our opinion, is fairly stated in all material respects in relation to the statements of cash receipts and disbursements taken as a whole.

 The information identified in the table of contents as Unaudited Information is presented for purposes of additional analysis and is not a required part of the statement of cash receipts and disbursements.
-Such information has not been subjected to the auditing procedures applied in the audit of the statement of cash receipts and disbursements and, accordingly, we express no opinion on it.
+Such information has not been subjected to the auditing procedures applied in the audits of the statements of cash receipts and disbursements and, accordingly, we express no opinion on it.